FrogGoose/Five-in-a-row-by-R/README.md

 ![keepgoing](keepgoing.png)

-Until someone get the first five same colored stone in line without any breaks points, the game will be over.
+The game will be over when someone gets the first five same colored stone in a line without any breaks.

 ![whitewin](whitewin.png)